People mover: Other developments

 In the U.S., a 1966 federal bill provided funding that led to the development of APM systems under the Downtown People Mover Program.
 Four systems were developed, Rohr's ROMAG, LTV's AirTrans, Ford's APT and Otis Elevator's hovercraft design.
-A major presentation of the systems was organized as TRANSPO'72 at Dulles Airport where the various systems were presented to delegations from numerous cities in the US.
+A major presentation of the systems was organized as TRANSPO'72 at Dulles International Airport, where the various systems were presented to delegations from numerous cities in the US.
 Prototype systems and test tracks were built during the 1970s.

 One notable example was Pittsburgh's Skybus, which was proposed by the Port Authority of Allegheny County to replace its streetcar system, which, having large stretches of private right of way, was not suited for bus conversion.
 A short demonstration line was set up in South Park and large tracts of land were secured for its facilities.
 However, opposition arose to the notion that it would replace the streetcar system.
 This, combined with the immaturity of the technology and other factors, led the Port Authority to abandon the project and pursue alternatives.
 By the start of the 1980s most politicians had lost interest in the concept and the project was repeatedly de-funded in the early 1980s.
-Only two APMs were developed as a part of the People Mover Program in the US, the Metromover in Miami, and the Detroit People Mover.
+Only two APMs were developed as a part of the People Mover Program in the U.S., the Metromover in Miami, and the Detroit People Mover.
 The Jacksonville Skyway was built in the late 1980s.

 From development to implementation

 Although many systems were generally considered failures, several APM systems developed by other groups have been much more successful.
 Lighter systems with shorter tracks are widely deployed at airports; the world's first airport people movers, the Tampa International Airport People Movers, were installed in 1971 at Tampa International Airport in the United States.
 APMs have now become common at large airports and hospitals in the United States.

-Driver-less metros have become common in Europe and parts of Asia.
+Driverless metros have become common in Europe and parts of Asia.
 The economics of automated trains tend to reduce the scale so tied to "mass" transit (the largest operating expense is the driver's salary, which is only affordable if very large numbers of passengers are paying fares), so that small-scale installations are feasible.
 Thus cities normally thought of as too small to build a metro (e.g. Rennes, Lausanne, Brescia, etc.) are now doing so.

-On September 30, 2006, the Peachliner in Komaki, Aichi Prefecture, Japan became that nation's first people mover to cease operations.
+On September 30, 2006, the Peachliner in Komaki, Aichi Prefecture, Japan, became that nation's first people mover to cease operations.